wtfuii/TSOBot/readme.md

   * **/help** - Show this help.
   * **/start** - Initial command to start conversation with the bot.
-  * **/stop or /stahp** - Omit this command and you'll never hear anything again from the bot.
+  * **/stop or /stahp** - Emit this command and you'll never hear anything again from the bot.
 All your subscriptions will be deleted.
   * **/subscribeall** - Get notified if any user connects to the TS3 server.
   * **/unsubscribeall** - Don't get notified for every user that joins the server.
 If you subscribed to specific users, you'll keep getting notifications for them.
   * **/subscribe** *username* - Get notified if the specified *username* joins the server.